mozilla/uniffi-rs/docs/manual/src/Motivation.md

 be right for you.
 You can read a little more about the considerations and trade-offs that lead to the current approach in our [Architecture Decision Records](https://github.com/mozilla/uniffi-rs/tree/main/docs/adr/README.md), starting with [this motivational document](https://github.com/mozilla/uniffi-rs/tree/main/docs/adr/0000-whats-the-big-idea.md).

+## Why Not?

+We hope UniFFI will be useful to you!
+But if you're considering it for your project then here are some tradeoffs you should keep in mind:

+* UniFFI makes it easy to produce "good enough" bindings into Rust from several different target languages.
+  If you want to call Rust code from just one foreign language, there may be a language-specific bindings tool that provides more features and better performance.
+* The project is evolving fast, because it's being developed concurrently with its primary consumers.
+You should be prepared for frequent releases and non-trivial API churn (but we'll use semantic versioning to signal breaking changes).
+* UniFFI doesn't provide an end-to-end packaging solution for your Rust code and its generated bindings.
+  For example, it'll help you generate Kotlin bindings to call into Rust, but it won't help you with compiling the Rust code to run on Android or with packaging the bindings into an `.aar` bundle (but it might be useful as a building-block for such a tool!).

+We also have a list of [design principles](./internals/design_principles.md) that might help you decide whether this project is a good fit for your needs.